appfair/App/.github/PULL_REQUEST_TEMPLATE.md

 2. Release artifacts must exist for the semantic release tag version.
    It must match `CFBundleShortVersionString` in `Info.plist`.

+This PR will be automatically closed upon completion.
+Subsequent releases of the app can be published with a new PR.

 For more information, see:

     https://www.appfair.net/#integration-release-pull-requests